kbop543-zz/ResearchLabCoop/README.md

-Only commit Assets, ProjectSettings and folders!
+Only commit Assets, ProjectSettings and Packages folders!